hailstonem/cockpit-experiments/part1.md

 Now we can run ```cockpit```.
 Hopefully this just works!

+*If so we can move on to [Part II](part2.md)*

 #### Troubleshooting the cockpit configuration

+There are a couple of problems we might encounter if we haven't set up the files correctly: I'll detail the problem and the error messages here to help with diagnosis.

 1. Say we have accidentally switched our dm and our camera ports.
 This won't show up earlier with cockpit.status, but when cockpit proper tries to run, it's likely to realise that the device doesn't work like it should: and then cockpit gives a communication error:
 ```
 Pyro4.errors.CommunicationError: connection to ('127.0.0.1', 8001) rejected: unknown object